-So what does it take to produce great blog content and keep your readers engaged?
+So what does it take to produce highly successful blog content and keep your readers engaged?
 I’ve put together 8 tips you can use to get started blogging.
-They’ll help you not only create better content, but also help you drive more readers and ultimately drive more sales as you start to build up a base of great blog posts.
+They’ll help you not only create better content, but also help you drive more readers and ultimately make money with your blog as you start to build up a base of great blog posts.

 1. Write about topics your existing and potential customer wants to read

 Ever bought a bike, or wanted to know which protein bar is best, or whether those new runners are as good as they’re made out to be?
 When you have a site as vast as Wiggle there’s a lot of ground to cover.
 So much so, that they post to their blog often multiple times a day.
 By covering a variety of topics, Wiggle keeps readers interested and allows them to pick and choose the content that’s the most relevant and interesting to them.